kristofvc/standard-website/README.md

 Issues and feature requests are tracked in the [Github issue tracker](https://github.com/kristofvc/contact/issues).

-When reporting a bug, it may be a good idea to reproduce it in a basic project, to allow developers of the component to reproduce the issue by simply cloning the basic project.
+When reporting a bug, it may be a good idea to reproduce it in a basic project to allow developers of the component to reproduce the issue by simply cloning this project.

 Feel free to fork this project, to contribute and to send pull requests.